WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 Q - Can I use a VPN?

-A - You can if you're using the madNS Config Profile, make sure you've followed the VPN Guide.
+A - You can if you're using the madNS Config Profile, make sure you've followed the VPN Setup Guide.

 --